wavefrontHQ/docs/pages/doc/wavefront_limits.md

 permalink: wavefront_limits.html
 summary: Limits and recommendations to promote efficient resource use.
 ---
-For best performance and cost reduction, Wavefront supports limits.
+For best performance and cost reduction, VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports limits.
 Some limits are recommendations--if your environment exceeds the limits, you'll see significant performance issues.
 Other limits result in an error if you exceed the limit.

 <!--this page is public but we're not pointing to it from elsewhere in the documentation because some companies change their limits (and pay more, potentially) --->

 ## Concurrent Query Limits

-Wavefront enforces the following concurrent query limits.
+Our service enforces the following concurrent query limits.
 These limits are subject to change without notice.

 {% include important.html content="If your environment exceeds any of the query limits, an error results." %}

 ### Per Customer Concurrent Query Limit

-Wavefront enforces a limit on concurrent queries for each customer cluster.
+Our service enforces a limit on concurrent queries for each customer cluster.
 The default is 1000.
 If you are getting repeated errors that your cluster is exceeding this limit, contact us.

 The following error results if your environment exceeds this limit:
 ```